Careers and Guidance

 Pupils who achieve good GCSE results and progress onto advanced studies could be considering university to obtain a degree.
 Some careers (for example medicine, dentistry, veterinary science etc) will demand university studies.
 Further research is available below:

-Thinking about going on to University?
+- UCAS: Thinking about going on to University?
 UCAS is the main way of applying to university by completing an online application – however the website is a great way of researching ANY UK degree course and find out about entry requirements etc.

-Not sure which university to go to or what to study?
+- Which?: Not sure which university to go to or what to study?
 This website has some great tips.

-Start comparing and contrasting universities based on your subjects and expected grades.
+- What Uni: Start comparing and contrasting universities based on your subjects and expected grades.